dadahcr2/reference/_pages/home.md

     Last Race Strategy
   </summary>
 <br>
-This may be obvious to most, but thought I would just point out that **it is not necessary to always win the last race of a cup to win the cup**
+**It is not necessary to always win the last race of a cup to win the cup**

 ![](https://cdn.discordapp.com/attachments/806343355264401478/866742361497403442/image0.png)